Deep Dive: Problems and Solutions

-Building a house all by myself was a challenge I have looked forward to for most of my life, and one that I've also been gearing myself up to face, so it wasn't at all frightening or daunting.
-It did, however, present some unique challenges, given that I'd never built anything this big before, and one of the first problems I faced was handling large objects; for the most part I simply had to build up my strength and stamina, little by little.
+Building a house all by myself was a challenge I've looked forward to for most of my life, and one that I've also been preparing myself to face, so it wasn't at all frightening or daunting.
+It did, however, present some physical challenges, given that I'd never built anything this big before, and one of the first problems I faced was handling large objects; for the most part I simply had to build up my strength and stamina, little by little.
 As an example, going into the project, picking up a twelve-foot-long two-by-four was a strain; by the time the framing was done, I could easily handle a 28-foot-long two-by-twelve.

 My first big hurdle was the ridge board for the garage roof.
 I could just about lift one end of it, so I dragged it into the garage.
 I located a stepladder at each end of the garage, and placed one end of the ridge board on the highest rung of a stepladder I could manage.
 I repeated this on each end alternately until both ends were atop the wall framing.
 Then I placed each end into a pre-assembled support that held it in its final position, and secured it in place.

 The garage roof rafters were nearly as challenging, although I could handle them a little better.
 I'd place one end on top of the garage wall, then shove it toward the center until it was perfectly balanced on the wall.
 Then I'd move inside, climb up on a stepladder, and drag it the rest of the way into place.
 One thing that also helped this process was plenty of rest: after I installed each rafter, I stopped to take a photo of it.
 This kept me going at a steady but relatively gentle pace that prevented me from straining myself or becoming exhausted too quickly.